dr-rodriguez/Project_GettingCleaningData/CodeBook.md

 Units: g

 ### fBodyBodyAccJerkMag_Mean
-Average of the mean measurement of the Fourier transform of the jerk of the signal from the body-body accelerometer.
+Average of the mean measurement of the Fourier transform of the magnitude of the jerk of the signal from the body-body accelerometer.

 Units: g

 ### fBodyBodyAccJerkMag_Std
-Average of the standard deviation measurement of the Fourier transform of the jerk of the signal from the body-body accelerometer.
+Average of the standard deviation measurement of the Fourier transform of the magnitude of the jerk of the signal from the body-body accelerometer.

 Units: g